A. M. R. Ramesh

 A. M. R. Ramesh is an Indian film director and producer who has directed several Kannada films.
+Apart from films, he had directed several serials and telefilms for Sun Network at the beginning of his career.

 The director rose to fame upon his second venture Cyanide.
 In 2013, he was in media attention regarding his latest biopic on forest dacoit Veerappan.

 Personal details

 A. M. R. Ramesh was born in Bangalore, Karnataka, India.